wesleyjacoby/Social-Proof-Section/README.md

 I found this challenge very difficult.
 The hardest part was deciding whether to use CSS Grid or Flexbox and then how to implement it for the mobile and desktop versions.

-CSS Grid would have been perfect for the mobile design, but I wsn't sure how to implement it for the desktop version.
+CSS Grid would have been perfect for the mobile design, but I wasn't sure how to implement it for the desktop version.

 I ended up using Flexbox for both the mobile and desktop version.